dheerajkumar-solanki/VibeAppointment/docs/PRODUCT.md

 | Profile        | `/settings/profile`      | Edit name, degree, specialty, bio, and photo.         |
 | Availability   | `/settings/availability` | Define recurring weekly time windows.                 |
 | Time-off       | `/settings/time-off`     | Block specific date ranges (vacation, leave, etc.).   |

+### Patient Dashboard

+Located at `/dashboard`.
+The patient dashboard provides:

+- **Upcoming appointments** — list of scheduled and confirmed appointments with doctor name, date/time, clinic, and status.
+Each appointment has a **Cancel** button with a confirmation prompt.
+- **Declined appointment notifications** — a banner for appointments that have been declined by the doctor.
+Patients can **rebook** with the same doctor or **dismiss** the notification.
+- **Recent visits & reviews** — completed appointments with a link to leave a review if not yet submitted.

+### Doctor Dashboard

+Located at `/doctor-dashboard`.
+The doctor dashboard provides:

+- **Today's schedule** — all appointments for today with patient names and inline action buttons (confirm, decline, complete, no-show).
+- **Upcoming appointments** — next 7 days of scheduled and confirmed appointments with action controls.
+- **Recent reviews** — latest patient reviews with ratings and comments.
+- **Quick actions** — links to manage availability, time-off, and profile settings.
+- **Alerts** — notifications for pending approval status or missing availability configuration.
+- **Stats** — today's appointment count, upcoming count, and overall rating.

 ### Admin Panel